ahupowerdns/corona-science/corona-science.md

 infection into a far less dangerous but still inconvenient affair.
 We know surprisingly little about this.
 There is a paper on [coronaviruses IN MICE](https://www.ncbi.nlm.nih.gov/pubmed/2554852), which indicates a robust response at least for one year.

-Not knowing this for sure makes the UK's policy developing herd immunity so we are safe for winter.. a very very risky bet.
+Update 17th of March: here is an [extremely thorough paper](https://www.nature.com/articles/s41591-020-0819-2) on the very normal immune system response to even mild COVID-19 disease.

 Can we restart society after lockdown? (beware, speculation)
 ------------------------------------------------------------